-The objective of data mining is to identify valid novel, potentially useful, and understandable correlations and patterns in existing data.
-Finding useful patterns in data is known by different names (including data mining) in different communities (e.g., knowledge extraction, information discovery, information harvesting, data archeology, and data pattern processing).
+The objective of data mining is to identify valid novel, potentially useful, and understandable correlations and patterns in existing data [Chung and Gray 1999].
 The volume of electronically accessible data in warehouses and on the Internet is growing faster than the speedup in processing times predicted by Moore's Law.
 Consequently, classical data mining algorithms that require one or more computationally intensive passes over the entire database are becoming prohibitively slow, and this problem will only become worse in the future.
 The scalability of mining algorithms has therefore become a major research topic.
-One approach to the scalability problem is to run mining algorithms on a small subset of the data.
-That is, data reduction is very important issue.Data reduction techniques can be applied to obtain a red-uced representation of the data set that is much smaller in volume, yet closely maintains the integrity of the original data.
-Various data reduction techniques are used like PCA,SVD.
-It is observed that PCA causes precision loss of data.
-So in this paper, an algorithm is proposed which leads to minimal loss in the precision by applying SVD on the eigen vectors.
-Then these eigen vectors are used to obtain Principal Components.
+One approach to the scalability problem is to run mining algorithms on a small subset of data.
+That is Data Reduction is a very important issue.
+Data reduction techniques can be applied to obtain a reduced representation of the data set that is much smaller in volume, yet closely maintains the integrity of the original data.
+That is, mining on the reduced data set should be more efficient yet produce the same analytical results.
+In this paper mainly dimensionality reduction techniques to reduce data is been discussed.
+Under it mainly two techniques i.e. SVD and PCA are been discussed.